xtitox/sfdx-project-template/README.md

 # Salesforce DX Project Template for GitLab Pipelines

-This guide helps Salesforce developers get started with GitLab and Salesforce Development quickly including details on development models, setting up CI/CD with GitLab pipelines, and how to deploy your final changes to production.
+This guide helps Salesforce developers get started with GitLab and Salesforce development quickly including details on development models, setting up CI/CD with GitLab pipelines, and how to deploy your final changes to production.

 # Part 1: Importing Project Templates